 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while using diclofenac topical (Flector Patch)?
+What should I avoid while using diclofenac transdermal (Flector Patch)?

 Avoid drinking alcohol.
 It may increase your risk of stomach bleeding.